-Examples of states you could apply to when you don’t plan to work under a CPA include the jurisdictions of Illinois, Ohio, Wisconsin, and Virginia, as they recognize experience supervised by a non-CPA.
-So, as long as you work in a relevant field, you can get the license for one of these states.
+Examples of states you could apply to when you don’t plan to work under a CPA include the jurisdictions of Illinois, Ohio, Wisconsin, and Virginia.
+After all, they recognize experience supervised by a non-CPA.
+So, as long as you work in a relevant field, you can get a license for one of these states.

 Finally, there are even some states that don’t require any working experience.
-But CPA licenses they offer in these situations restrict how you can hold yourself out as a CPA.
-These jurisdictions are Guam, which has an inactive license, and Massachusetts, which has a non-reporting license.
+But the CPA licenses they offer in these situations restrict how you can hold yourself out as a CPA.
+One example is Guam, which has an inactive license.
+Massachusetts is another option because it offers a non-reporting license.

 If you are not allowed to work in the U.S. (e.g., H4 visa holders), you must find creative ways to fulfill the experience requirement.

-The best way to get your previous experience verified is either apply for a restricted license from Guam or Massachusetts, register in a state with lower work experience supervision standards, or volunteer for CPA-supervised work.
+The best way to get your previous experience verified is to either apply for a restricted license from Guam or Massachusetts or register in a state with lower work experience supervision standards.
+You could also volunteer for CPA-supervised work.

 My information on the CPA Exam for international students tells you more about how to take one of these steps.